Articles on: Hugo AI Agent & Chatbot

 • Business rules or policies → E.g. "Refunds are allowed within 14 days."

-To write effective instructions, focus on behaviour — not content.
-Use clear and imperative language (“be”, “always”, “never”), keep them explicit and unambiguous, and prefere short and unambiguous instructions which go straight to the point.
+To write effective instructions, focus on behavior — not content.
+Use clear and imperative language (“be”, “always”, “never”), keep them explicit and unambiguous, and prefer short and unambiguous instructions which go straight to the point.

 Also note that Hugo is pre-configured with native deep prompts.
 You do not need to use instructions to have reply in the proper language, avoid hallucinating, or only use the resources at his disposal for instance.
 Hugo does that natively for you.

-Instructions should be focused on behaviours you want to change.
+Instructions should be focused on behaviors you want to change.

 How to create Instructions